openjs-foundation/cross-project-council/CODE_OF_CONDUCT.md

     * **Node-RED:** <team@nodered.org>
     * **Webdriver.io:** [contact TSC reps](https://github.com/webdriverio/webdriverio/blob/HEAD/AUTHORS.md)
     * **Webhint:** <support@webhint.io>
+    In case of a conflict of interest of the project's leadership, you may [escalate the issue][escalation] to the [Code of Conduct Enforcement Team][CoCET].
 2. For every other OpenJS Foundation project, please email <report@lists.openjsf.org>.
-The Cross Project Council (CPC) is responsible for managing these reports.
+The [Code of Conduct Enforcement Team][CoCET] is responsible for managing these reports.

+    Alternatively, you may choose to email a member of the [Code of Conduct Enforcement Team][CoCET] directly.

-## Report an issue in a space managed by the foundation
+## Report any other issue

-For reporting issues in spaces managed by the OpenJS Foundation, for example, repositories within the OpenJS organization or an live event such as a conferences, email <report@lists.openjsf.org>.
-The Cross Project Council (CPC) is responsible for managing these reports.
+To report any other issue (for example in a Collab Space, in the Cross Project Council, or during a live event), please email <report@lists.openjsf.org>.
+The [Code of Conduct Enforcement Team][CoCET] is responsible for managing these reports.

+Alternatively, you may choose to email a member of the [Code of Conduct Enforcement Team][CoCET] directly.

 ## Escalate an issue

-The OpenJS Foundation maintains a [Code of Conduct Panel (CoCP)](https://github.com/openjs-foundation/cross-project-council/blob/HEAD/conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md#code-of-conduct-panel).
-This is a foundation-wide team established to manage escalation when a reporter believes that a report to a member project or the CPC has not been properly handled.

-In order to escalate to the CoCP, email <coc-escalation@lists.openjsf.org>.
+To escalate an issue currently managed by a project (for example because of a conflict of interest), please email <report@lists.openjsf.org>.
+The [Code of Conduct Enforcement Team][CoCET] is responsible for managing escalation reports.

+Alternatively, you may choose to email a member of the [Code of Conduct Enforcement Team][CoCET] directly.

+## Appeal a decision

+Once a response has been made to the initial report, the victim(s) and offender(s) have thirty (30) days to appeal the decision if they believe the process was not properly followed.
+An appeal is not suspensive.

+To appeal a decision (regardless of whether it was taken by a project or by the [Code of Conduct Enforcement Team][CoCET]), email <report@lists.openjsf.org>.
+The [Code of Conduct Enforcement Team][CoCET] is responsible for managing appeals.
+If the appealled decision was taken by the CoCET, the appeal will be managed by CoCET members who were not part of the initial decision.

+Alternatively, you may choose to email a member of the [Code of Conduct Enforcement Team][CoCET] directly.

+## Code of Conduct Enforcement Team (CoCET)

+The Code of Conduct Enforcement Team (CoCET) is a foundation-wide team established to manage code of conduct violation reports across the whole foundation (except for [projects who have opted-in][] to manage reports directly), escalation of reports managed by projects, appeals to decisions made by projects or by the CoCET itself.
+The CoCET is currently composed of:

+- Robin Ginn (OpenJSF Executive Director) <TODO:email>
+- Kylie Wagar-Dirks (OpenJSF Marketing Lead) <TODO:email>
+- Joe Sepi (Cross Project Council Chair) <TODO:email>

+You may contact the Code of Conduct Enforcement Team at <report@lists.openjsf.org>.

+Alternatively, you may choose to email a member of the Code of Conduct Enforcement Team directly.

 ## More Info